Baroque Academy Opera Project

 ROOMS

-All rooms and classrooms are air-conditioned.
-Basic linens (sheets, pillow, and towels) are included.
+All standard rooms are air-conditioned with private baths.
+Budget rate housing is not air-conditioned, with hall baths.
+Basic linens (sheets, pillow, and towels) are included with all housing.
 Beds are twin, extra long.

 Baroque Academy Audition Information